ganemedelabs/.github/profile/README.md

 1. **Explore Our Projects**: Visit our [repositories](https://github.com/discontinuedlabs) to find a project that interests you.
 2. **Read the Contribution Guidelines**: Each project includes a `CONTRIBUTING.md` file with specific guidelines.
 Please review it before making any contributions.
+3. **Follow the Code of Conduct**: Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive experience for all members of our community.
-3. **Report Issues**: If you find a bug or have a suggestion, please open an issue using the provided [Issue Template](ISSUE_TEMPLATE.md) in the repository.
+4. **Report Issues**: If you find a bug or have a suggestion, please open an issue using the provided [Issue Template](ISSUE_TEMPLATE.md) in the repository.
-4. **Submit a Pull Request**: To contribute code, fork the repository, make your changes, and submit a pull request.
+5. **Submit a Pull Request**: To contribute code, fork the repository, make your changes, and submit a pull request.
 Use the [Pull Request Template](PULL_REQUEST_TEMPLATE.md) to ensure all necessary information is included.

 **Thank you for considering contributing to our projects!**